bradleyd/elixir-hipchat/README.md

 Hipchat
 =======

-a hipcaht library binding for elixir
+A hipcaht API library for elixir

+* This is a WIP and not all the functionalaity is here

 What you will need: